spacemakerai/unified-design-product-core-beliefs/README.md

 - Agile product development is very different to waterfall product development
 - SaaS has blurred the lines between product and go-to-market, making it more important for product teams to be fit to work in this intersection

-Below are the 10 Core Beliefs that we believe are the most important for Product at Spacemaker.
+Below are the 10 Core Beliefs that we believe are the most important for Product at Unified Design.
 Note that these Core Beliefs are not static and will be iterated on over time as we learn more.

 ## Work as a true trio of Product, Design, and Engineering
 We believe that the best products are made when Product, Design, and Engineering operate as a jointly accountable trio.
 This ensures that we get the perspectives needed for high-quality decision-making and that the entire product team feels ownership for what they do.
 We value overlap between functional areas instead of creating silos/separation.
 This means that others can and should have an opinion about your functional area and you should have the same.